sysdiglabs/promcat-resources/resources/php-fpm/ALERTS.md

 # Alerts

-## No Output Records From Plugin
-No Output Records From Plugin.

-## Percentage of instances low
+## [Php-Fpm] Percentage of instances low
-Percentage of instances low
+Less than 75% of instances are up

-## Recently reboot
+## [Php-Fpm] Recently reboot
-Recently reboot
+Instances have been recently reboot

-## Limit of child proccess exceeded
+## [Php-Fpm] Limit of child proccess exceeded
-Limit of child proccess exceeded
+Number of childs process have been exceeded

-## Reaching limit of queue process
+## [Php-Fpm] Reaching limit of queue process
-Reaching limit of queue process
+Buffer of queue requests reaching its limit

-## Requests processed reached timeout limit
-Requests processed reached timeout limit
+## [Php-Fpm] Too slow requests processing
+Requests have taking too much time to be processed